AntoineLo/airbike/README.md

 As a visitor I can sign up

-As a visitor I can make a bike query (à préciser)
+As a visitor I can make a bike query

+As a visitor I can see the results of my query for a bike

 As an owner I can create an announcement for a bike